FENECON Commercial 92 — Assembly and Operating Instructions

 -

-Do not immerse the power storage system in water, moisten it or touch it with wet hands.
+Do not immerse the electrical energy storage system in water, moisten it or touch it with wet hands.

 -